serralvo/serralvo.github.io/_posts/2020-11-14-swift-tips-all-satisfy.markdown

 }
 ```

-Another way to do that is using a `filter` and check if filtered array and `products` has the same size:
+Another way to do that is by using a `filter` and check if the filtered array and `products` have the same size:

 ```swift
 func allProductsHaveValueGreaterThan50(_ products: [Product]) -> Bool {